allenai/fluid-benchmarking/README.md

 **Fitting IRT Models**

-We also provide code in `irt/` to fit 2PL IRT models with py-irt.
-Input is a JSONL file where each line looks like `{"subject_id": "lm_1", "responses": {"item_1": 1, "item_2": 0, ...}}`.
+We provide code in `irt/` to fit 2PL IRT models with py-irt.
+The language model evaluation results used for model fitting should be in the form of a JSONL file where each line looks like
+`{"subject_id": "lm_1", "responses": {"item_1": 1, "item_2": 0, ...}}`.
-See the [py-irt docs](https://github.com/nd-ball/py-irt) for details.
+See the [py-irt documentation](https://github.com/nd-ball/py-irt) for details.

 ## Data